School of Graduate Studies Academic Policies

 Each doctoral program shall develop its own annual review format and timing within these minimal guidelines:

-Compliance with this policy will be monitored by SGS.
-Programs shall provide an annual list of names of students who have been reviewed by June 30th.
-A template of the department review form shall be provided to SGS.
-Copies of an individual student’s annual reviews will be made available to SGS upon request.
+Compliance with this policy will be monitored by School of Graduate Studies.
+Programs shall provide an annual list of names of students who have been reviewed by June 30th each year.
+A template of the department review form shall be provided to School of Graduate Studies.
+Copies of an individual student’s annual reviews will be made available to School of Graduate Studies upon request.

 The formal fulfillment of residency requires continuous registration in at least six consecutive academic terms (fall, spring and/or summer) from matriculation to a period not exceeding five years after the first credited hour(s) of dissertation research (701).
-The period while students are on a leave of absence do not count towards fulfilling the residency requirement.
+The period while students are on a leave of absence does not count towards fulfilling the residency requirement.
 Within the context of continuity of registration, departments may enact other restrictions.
 In such instances, the departmental requirements take precedence and must formally be disclosed to the student at matriculation.
 This is meant to be a reflection of the appropriate reality that departments and fields have different norms and traditions of graduate study.

 These policies apply to graduate students in the School of Graduate Studies who receive stipends that support their effort toward earning a degree during the period when they receive support.
 They represent the minimum to which graduate students are entitled.

-These policies do not supersede other university policies concerning attendance or residence at the university (e.g. participating in classroom activities as a student or teaching assistant).
+These policies do not supersede other University policies concerning attendance or residence at the University (e.g. participating in classroom activities as a student or teaching assistant).
 These policies only apply to student effort toward earning a degree.

-Graduate students are entitled to observe all university closings for holidays and other recognized events.
+Graduate students are entitled to observe all University closings for holidays and other recognized events.

 Graduate students are allowed two weeks of vacation per calendar year (10 traditional work days) if they receive full support during a 12-month period.
 Students who receive less than 12 months of support are not entitled to vacation during the period of support.
 The dates of vacations must be approved in advance by the student's research mentor to ensure that time-sensitive work is not disrupted.

-Vacation days can be accrued from one year to the next year only with the prior written approval of the Program and only up to a maximum of 20 traditional work days, to allow for international travel, for example.
+Vacation days can be accrued from one year to the next year only with the prior written approval of the program and only up to a maximum of 20 traditional work days, to allow for international travel, for example.
 There is no terminal leave.